On fundamental aspects of quantum extreme learning machines: Exponential Concentration in QELMs

 \section{Exponential Concentration in QELMs}

-In this section, we discuss the fundamental limitations of QELMs.
-As outlined in the introduction, we demonstrate that QELM outputs input-independent predictions when observables are concentrated exponentially with respect to the system size.
-This is shown for four different scenarios: Haar-expressivity of the model's unitaries (Sec.~\ref{sec:expressibility_concentration}), highly-entangled states (Sec.~\ref{sec:entanglement_concentration}), global observables (Sec.~\ref{sec:global_concentration}) and noisy evolution (Sec.~\ref{sec:noise_concentration}).
+In this section, we discuss a fundamental limitation of QELMs.
+We demonstrate that the prediction of a QELM becomes input-independent when the observables' expectation values are exponentially concentrated in the system size.
+Similar to the exponential concentration in quantum kernel methods~\cite{thanasilp2022exponential}, this is shown for four different scenarios for QELMs: Haar-expressivity of the model's unitaries (Sec.~\ref{sec:expressibility_concentration}), highly-entangled states (Sec.~\ref{sec:entanglement_concentration}), global observables (Sec.~\ref{sec:global_concentration}) and noisy evolution (Sec.~\ref{sec:noise_concentration}).